Astronomical exposure reduction (and) image stacking method

 - ‘Median’ - Create a median filtered Master dark, useful for minimising noise in noisy image sets and / or small calibration frame image sets - ‘Defect map’ is preferred.

 ‘Flat frames’- Create a mean combined Master flat.
-Setting a ‘Noise - radius’ = 7 and ‘Noise - amount’ = 0.1, creates a Master flat with similar standard deviation to a median combined Master flat – the process is much quicker than ‘Median’.
+Setting a ‘Noise - radius’ = 7 and ‘Noise - amount’ = 0.1, creates a Master flat with similar standard deviation to a median combined Master flat.

 - ‘Median’ - Create a median filtered Master flat, useful for minimising noise in noisy image sets and / or small calibration frame image sets – see above alternative application of ‘Noise reduction parameters’.

 ‘Flat correction’ - Automatic flat correction – default ‘5’ for automatic flat correction of all light frames, regardless of variations in flat or light exposure.
-This process rescues poor flats and mixed light image sets with differing exposures.
+This process rescues poor flats and mixed light image sets with different exposure times.
 The luminance of each light image is calculated and the flat frame adjusted to ensure reliable flat reduction.
-Set ‘0’ to turn off on a session-by-session basis.
+Set ‘0’ to turn off session-by-session.